 I communicate well with any kind of audience, from school-kids to professionals to neighbors.
 I love to write on any topic—see my blog for examples: kjbpod.wordpress.com.

-Above all, I have a passion for good food, promotion of local, sustainable agriculture and community involvement.
-Follow me on Twitter to learn more: http://twitter.com/SuperiorNonprof.
+Above all, I have a passion for good food, local, sustainable agriculture and community involvement.

 2. What leadership positions have you held and what have you accomplished in those positions?

-A year ago, I started my own consulting business.
-In doing this, I have had to develop a business plan, marketing plan, and budget.
-I made use of all my connections to build a presence in my community and develop a client list.
+In 2008, I started my own consulting business, developing a business plan, marketing plan, and budget.
+I made use of my connections to build a presence and develop a client list.
 This has been the biggest test of my “leadership” abilities so far!

 3. Please describe your experience with, and approach to, group decision making processes.
 What do you think makes for good group process and what are some of the challenges?

-Most of the decision making processes that I have been involved with have been consensus-based.
-A key to this process is providing sufficient information in a timely manner.
+As a strategic plan facilitator, I lean toward consensus-based decision making.
+This system works if participants are provided sufficient information in a timely manner, and are allowed opportunities to make a case for their viewpoint.
 There are situations where it is appropriate to delegate decision making to a smaller group or an individual, provided they are given guidelines within which to operate.
 In either case, a balance must be struck between ensuring all viewpoints are heard and making timely decisions.
-Discussion should be encouraged, but limits set.
 One challenge in any decision making process is a reluctance to risk failure.